Sea Turtle Nesting Locations in Florida

 Hobe Sound Nature Center Walks are conducted on the Hobe Sound public beach.
 Has the earliest reservations of all: April 1.

-Sea Turtles: Their Natural History
+Sea Turtles: Their Life Cycle

 According to fossil records, sea turtles are among the oldest species.
 They have special characteristics that have allowed them to survive for millions of years.